kuzzleio/documentation/src/guide/1/essentials/database-mappings/index.md

 # Database mappings

 With Elasticsearch, it is possible to define mappings for collections.
-These mappings allows you to configure the way Elasticsearch will handle these collections.
+These mappings allow you to configure the way Elasticsearch will handle these collections.

 There are 3 root fields for mapping configuration:
  - [properties]({{ site_base_path}}guide/1/essentials/database-mappings/#properties-types-definition): collection types definition